It was one of those unpleasant winter days that only February in Milan can generate.

 He was interested in my artistic activity and my painting saying that the Tuscans have "...contributed something" to that beautiful craft.

-I was almost surprised to discover his vast erudition in any subject touched upon and I was amazed by his analysis of Bulgakov's work ... who knows how entered the chat and that he connected with the refined link to a certain form of Surrealist painting.
+I was almost surprised to discover his vast erudition in any subject touched upon and I was amazed by his analysis of Bulgakov's work ... who knows how it entered the chat and how he was able to connect with the refined link to a certain form of Surrealist painting.

 I was under the impression that in any form of human activity, he had the right information that he mastered with his own reasoning.